Last Updated on September 11, 2020 by Liza Hawkins

 I’ve been using my Instant Pot on a regular basis these days.
-It’s hard not to when using the gadget makes life so very easy.
+It’s hard not to use it often when the pressure cooker gadget makes life so very easy.

 Instead, I finished work, threw eight inexpensive ingredients into the Instant Pot, set it to “Soup” and then forgot about it for forty-five minutes.

 And, as an added bonus, I used up the last of the holiday ham!

 Once the ham and bean soup was finished cooking, it was so tender and savory I almost couldn’t stand it.